Weights for Monoids and Actions of Monoids: Concluding remarks

 The limits giving rise to such algebraic sets can be chosen canonically, if we allow weights in their definitions.
-We shall 'prove it' by an example.
+We shall `prove it' by an example.
 Let $A$ be a commutative ring in a complete category $\cE$.
 Then the equation $x^2=y^3$ defines a subobject $Z$ of the square of the universe of $A$ (also denoted by $A$).
 In the internal language it can be expressed as

-Let $B=\cF[x,y]_{/x^2-y^3}$ be the free commutative ring (in $Set$) on two generators $x$ and $y$ divided by the equation $x^2=y^3$ and $\Lw_{cring}$ be the Lawvere theory for commutative rings.
-We have finite limits preserving functors
+Let $B=\cF[x,y]_{/x^2-y^3}$ be the free commutative ring (in $Set$) on two generators $x$ and $y$ divided by the equation $x^2=y^3$, and $\Lw_{cring}$ be the Lawvere theory for commutative rings.
+We have finite products preserving functors

 corresponding to the rings $A$ and $B$.
-We claim that the set $Z$ is the weighted limit $Lim_{\bar{B}}\bar{A}$.
-We show it in case $\cE$ is the category of sets $Set$.
+Then, the set $Z$ is the weighted limit $Lim_{\bar{B}}\bar{A}$.
+We show that it is the case if $\cE$ is the category of sets $Set$.
 We have a sequence of isomorphisms

 where $Hom$ is the hom-set in the category of commutative rings.